OpenEnergyPlatform/oedatamodel/README.md

 ## File conventions
 To use the oedatamodel we recommend the use of [csv]() files to convert data from an individual data structure into the oedatamodel concrete format.
-To avoid further conflicts a ";" must be used as column delimiter in the csv file.
+To avoid further conflicts a ";" must be used as column/field delimiter in the csv file.
 The correct application is demonstrated by [templates]().

 ##  Data conventions
 ### Fields that are not present or empty

 - When transferring data from your own data format to the oedatamodel, it may happen that fields cannot be filled properly.
 In this case we recommend not to leave the field empty but to insert the value "unkown" into the field.
+- If there is no value for a field we recommend leaving the field empty as this will lead to the correct "null" value when uploading the dataset.
+For example: if there is no comment for a specific row in the record you can leaf the comment field empty.

 ### Delimiter and decimal sepperators for data series